"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 Tell your healthcare provider if you are:

-- Take your prescribed dose at the same time every day.
+- Take your prescribed dose every 12 or 24 hours at the same time every day.
 Do not take more than your prescribed dose in 24 hours.
-If you miss a dose, take KADIAN® as soon as possible and then take your next dose 12 or 24 hours later as directed by your healthcare provider.
-If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+If you miss a dose, take your next dose at your usual time.

-- Swallow KADIAN® whole.
-Do not cut, break, chew, crush, dissolve, or inject KADIAN® .
+- Swallow KADIAN whole.
+Do not cut, break, chew, crush, dissolve, snort, or inject KADIAN because this may cause you to overdose and die.

 - Call your healthcare provider if the dose you are taking does not control your pain.